As a landlord in California, it’s crucial to know the laws when it comes to breaking a lease.

 Conclusion

-Now that you know the rules and regulations regarding lease termination in California, it’s important to abide by the law to avoid any problems in the future.
+Now that you know the rules and regulations regarding early lease termination in California, it’s important to abide by the law to avoid any problems in the future.
 It’s best to hire a professional property manager that can ensure the best management of your property!
-Call JTS Property Management today at 916-534-7642!
+Call JTS Property Management today at 916-534-7642 if you're seeking assistance with your property!